Probing Hernquist dark matter through the optical appearance of black holes: A comprehensive study of various accretions: Conclusion

 \section{Conclusion}

-In this work, we have conducted a thorough investigation of the optical appearance and shadows of a Schwarzschild black hole embedded within a Hernquist DM halo.
-Our findings demonstrate that the presence of a Hernquist DM halo substantially alters the observable characteristics of the black hole shadow across a variety of accretion scenarios.
-Employing ray-tracing techniques and numerical simulations, we have quantitatively analyzed three thin-disk accretion models \eqref{Iemi_2nd}-\eqref{Iemi_mod}, and two spherical accretion models Eqs.\eqref{intensity2} and \eqref{intensity3}, revealing that the Hernquist DM parameters $\rho_c$ and $r_s$ have a significant impact on the photon sphere radius and the observed shadow properties.
+In this work, we have conducted a thorough investigation of the optical appearance and shadow properties of a Schwarzschild black hole embedded within a Hernquist DM halo.
+Our findings demonstrate that the presence of a Hernquist DM halo substantially alters the observable characteristics of the black hole \replace{shadow}{image} across a variety of accretion scenarios.
 In particular, the photon sphere expands significantly as $\rho_cM^2$ and $r_s$ increase, as seen in Figs.\ref{fig:case1}-\ref{fig:infalling_2}.
 Furthermore, we find that the core radius $r_s$ of the DM halo influences the growth of the photon sphere more significantly than the central density $\rho_c$.
 We use the Schwarzschild black hole with $b_p^{\text{Sch}}=3\sqrt{3}M$ as a reference case\cite{luminet1979image,gralla2019black}.
-For the parameter set $\rho_cM^2=0.4$ and $r_s=0.2$, the shadow diameter increases relative to the Schwarzschild case by $\Delta\theta/\theta_{\text{Sch}}=\left(b_p^{\text{SH}}-b_p^{\text{Sch}}\right)/b_p^{\text{Sch}}=1.89\%$ \cite{perlick2022calculating}.
+For the parameter set $\rho_cM^2=0.4$ and $r_s=0.2$, the \replace{shadow diameter}{critical impact parameter $b_p$} increases relative to the Schwarzschild case by $\Delta\theta/\theta_{\text{Sch}}=\left(b_p^{\text{SH}}-b_p^{\text{Sch}}\right)/b_p^{\text{Sch}}=1.89\%$~\cite{perlick2022calculating}.
 Keeping $r_s=0.2$, the relative change rate $\Delta\theta/\theta_{\text{Sch}}$ rises to $3.78\%$ at $\rho_cM^2=0.8$.
 Notably, if we increase $r_s/M$ from $0.2$ to $0.4$ while keeping $\rho_cM^2=0.4$ fixed, the relative change climbs markedly to $14.40\%$.
-In extreme circumstances, the relative change rate $\Delta\theta/\theta_{\text{Sch}}$ reaches $29.15\%$ when $\rho_cM^2=0.8$ and $r_s=0.4$.
-However, as shown in Figs. \ref{fig:static_2} and \ref{fig:infalling_2}, the peak observed intensity is significantly diminished, giving the overall image of being substantially dimmer.
-The gravitational influence of the Hernquist DM halo is responsible for these alterations, modifying the effective potential around the black hole and the photon trajectory.
-Our calculations indicate that while the presence of a Hernquist dark matter halo systematically increases the size of the shadow and the emission ring, the dynamical state of the accretion flow (static versus infalling) has a comparable, if not more significant, influence on the absolute level and distribution of brightness.
+In the limiting case, the relative change rate $\Delta\theta/\theta_{\text{Sch}}$ reaches $29.15\%$ when $\rho_cM^2=0.8$ and $r_s=0.4$.
+However, as shown in Figs. \ref{fig:static_2} and \ref{fig:infalling_2}, the peak observed intensity is significantly diminished, resulting in a substantially dimmer overall image.
+The geometric expansion of the photon trajectory is controlled by the Hernquist DM halo's gravitational impact, although radiative transfer processes like gravitational redshift and Doppler de-boosting are the main causes of the intensity suppression.
+Our calculations indicate that while the presence of a Hernquist dark matter halo systematically increases the \replace{size of the shadow}{critical impact parameter} and the emission ring radius, the dynamical state of the accretion flow (static versus infalling) has a comparable, if not more significant, influence on the absolute level and distribution of brightness.
 This suggests that, when using EHT observations to constrain the central dark matter distribution, it is imperative to have a prior assumption or an independent constraint on the physical state of the accretion flow.